-Marielle CAFAFA is a French Caribbean conductor.
+Marielle CAFAFA is a French Caribbean conductor and professor.
 She studied as well the piano, the transverse flute, the lyrical singing, the choir conducting before chosing orchestral conducting.
 Along with her musical studies, she trained in scholarship classes at the Conservatory (music history, musical analysis, organology, musical writing, orchestration, ethnomusicology, musical acoustics) and at the Sorbonne University where she obtained a PhD in musicology and an "agrégation de musique".

 She is strong of a rich training acquired first at the Armand Siobud music school in Pointe-à-Pitre (Guadeloupe) then in various Parisian conservatories (International Conservatory of Paris, municipal conservatories of the Paris, Conservatories of Saint-Denis and Bagnolet in the Parisian suburbs).
 She is graduated from the Conservatoire à Rayonnement Régional in Paris, from the Paris Conservatoire (Conservatoire National Supérieur de Musique et de Danse de Paris) and from the Haute École de Musique de Genève.